Julianne Frank, Esq.

 She graduated cum laude from Tulane University in 1977 with a degree in psychology and was elected to the National Psychology Honor Society.
 Ms. Frank received her law degree from Northwestern University, where she was awarded first prize in the Fund Legal Writing Competition, a statewide honor.

-Ms. Frank is a member of the Palm Beach County Bar Association, The Florida Bar, National Association of Consumer Bankruptcy Attorneys, the American Bankruptcy Institute, the South Florida Bankruptcy Bar Association, and the National Association of Bankruptcy Trustees.
+Ms. Frank is a member of the Palm Beach County Bar Association, The Florida Bar, National Association of Consumer Bankruptcy Attorneys, the American Bankruptcy Institute, the South Florida Bankruptcy Bar Association, American Bar Association and The American Board of Certification (ABC).
 She was chairperson of the Palm Beach County Bankruptcy CLE program